 Get paid up to $18,750 for your referral to ExtensisHR!
 Start Referral Close

-Supporting Working Parents: 4 Tips for School Year Success
+National Working Parents Day: 4 Tips for School Year Success

-National Working Parents Day occurs annually on September 16, recognizing the challenges working parents face and showing appreciation for their efforts.
-While the holiday’s origin is unknown, it’s a worthwhile cause, considering 67% of families with children have two working parents.
+National Working Parents Day occurs each year on September 16 and aims to highlight the challenges working parents face and show appreciation for their efforts.
+While the holiday’s origin is unknown, it’s a worthwhile cause for employers to celebrate, considering two-thirds of families with children have two working parents.

 A personal and professional balancing act

-The reasons for this misalignment vary.
-Many schooldays end between 3 and 4 p.m., meaning working parents are on the hook to secure after-school care.
-Additionally, school holidays and breaks don’t always match up with a working parent’s available vacation days, and illnesses, doctor appointments, inclement weather, or other unexpected school closings also throw working parents for a loop.
-Parents of even younger children face similar difficulties, as more than one in four families with children under age 5 struggle to find consistent childcare.
+Many schooldays end between 3 and 4 p.m., meaning working parents may need to arrange after-school care.
+Additionally, school holidays and breaks don’t always align with a working parent’s available time off, and illnesses, doctor appointments, inclement weather, and other unexpected school closings can further disrupt their schedules.

 All this juggling can take a toll.
-For instance, Ohio State University recently surveyed over 700 U.S. working parents and found that 57% feel burnout, driven largely by internal and external pressures related to parenting performance, perceived judgment from others, spousal dynamics, and household maintenance.
+For instance, an Ohio State University survey found that 57% of working parents experience burnout, primarily due to pressure surrounding parenting performance, perceived judgment from others, spousal dynamics, and household maintenance.

-Please note that workplace flexibility and competitive employee benefits should be fair and equitable across all employees, and mental health issues like burnout can impact all workers.
-We do not wish to erase those experiences or realities by focusing just on working parents.
+Note: Workplace flexibility and competitive employee benefits should be fair and equitable across all employees, and mental health issues like burnout can impact all workers.
+We do not wish to erase those experiences or realities by focusing exclusively on working parents.

 1. Offer flexibility

-Caring for school-aged children can involve picking them up from the bus stop, shuttling them to extracurricular activities, taking them to doctor’s appointments, and more.
-A flexible schedule can make all these things a bit easier for working parents and benefit a company’s bottom line, too.
-Recent research from the University of Birmingham found that 73% of managers believe flexible working hours improve productivity.
+Caring for school-aged children can involve picking them up from the bus stop, shuttling them to extracurricular activities, taking them to doctors’ appointments, and more.
+A flexible schedule not only helps employees navigate their day more smoothly, but may even benefit a company’s bottom line.
+According to research from the University of Birmingham, 73% of managers believe flexible working hours improve productivity.

 • Compressed workweeks: Instead of working a standard five-day workweek, employees can contribute their 40 hours in fewer than five days per week (for example, working four 10-hour days).

-• Part-time schedules: With less than 40 hours of work per week, part-time work can attract working parents who may otherwise have not wanted to or been able to work at all.
+• Part-time schedules: Offering less than 40 hours of work per week or part-time work can attract working parents who may otherwise not have wanted to or been able to work at all.

-While these options can provide flexibility for working parents, they may not be feasible for all businesses or industries, depending on operational requirements and staffing needs.
-It’s also important to note that these flexible arrangements should extend to any employee who needs to take a parent, spouse, or themselves to the doctor, and those working in different time zones.
+These arrangements may not be feasible for all businesses or industries, depending on operational requirements and staffing needs.
+It’s also important to note that these flexible options should extend to any employee who needs reasonable accommodations or those who may need to take a parent, spouse, or themselves to the doctor, and those working in different time zones.

-Parenting costs a lot of money and time.
-It’s estimated that the cost of raising a child to age 18 tops $300,000 (not including college expenses), and data from the U.S. Bureau of Labor Statistics shows that on top of working, parents dedicate up to two-and-a-half hours each day caring for their children.
+Raising children requires a significant investment of both time and money.
+The average cost of raising a child to age 18 tops $320,000 (not including college expenses).
+Additionally, on top of working, parents dedicate up to two-and-a-half hours each day caring for their children.

-This is where crafting and providing the right family-friendly employee benefits package can make a huge difference.
-Relevant benefits for supporting working parents include:
+This is where a family-friendly employee benefits package can make a significant difference.
+Relevant plans and policies include:

-• Comprehensive, affordable healthcare: Children require regular checkups and tend to get sick often, making the right healthcare options a must.
-Employers can also consider offering a flexible spending account (FSA), which employees may be able to use to pay for eligible before- and after-school care, summer camp expenses, and more.
+• Comprehensive, cost-effective healthcare: Children require regular checkups and tend to get sick often, making high-quality coverage a must.
+Employers can also enhance support with a flexible spending account (FSA), which may cover eligible before- and after-school care, summer camp expenses, and more.

-• Progressive paid time off (PTO): It is essential to provide PTO for employees to relax, care for a child, and tend to their own needs.
-SMBs may also offer school activity time off, which allows employees to participate in parent-teacher conferences, holiday events, classroom activities, graduations, and more—without missing out on pay or using a vacation day.
+• Progressive paid time off (PTO): PTO is essential for all employees to recharge, care for children, and tend to personal needs.
+SMBs may also provide school activity time off, allowing staff to participate in parent-teacher conferences, holiday events, classroom activities, graduations, and more, without sacrificing pay or vacation days.

 • Mental health support: Offering mental health coverage and access to an employee assistance program (EAP) can bring a sense of relief to working parents.

-• College financial planning: Employers can help workers establish a 529 college savings plan for their children, which allows for federal and state tax breaks, age-based plan options, prepaid tuition, and more.
+• College financial planning: Employers can help workers establish 529 college savings plans for their children, which allow for federal and state tax breaks, age-based plan options, prepaid tuition, and more.

 • Paid parental leave: For working parents looking to expand their families, paid parental leave can benefit maternal and infant health and more.
-However, with only 13 U.S. states publicly funding the leave as of September 2024, many employees rely on their companies to provide it.
+However, as of September 2025, only 13 U.S. states and the District of Columbia publicly fund it, causing many employees to count on their companies to provide it.

 3. Encourage manager-level support

-While some new mothers returning to work may require a lactation room (which is required per the Affordable Care Act and can boost return-from-leave retention rates), other employees may be thinking about growing their families.
-In that instance, employers could offer family-building benefits that can include:
+While some new mothers returning to work may require a lactation room (which is mandated by the Affordable Care Act and can boost return-from-leave retention rates), other staff may be seeking to grow their family.
+In that instance, employers could offer family-building benefits, including:

 • Access to benefits experts, fertility clinicians, emotional counselors, lawyers, and a dedicated care manager